kennylou00/software_project/README.md

 <h2>Current situation</h2>
-<p> Due the development of software is most finish, but we also can dicover many room for improvement. we may need to refactor our code and reduce the potential risk In addition, we are making a concept about the mode of online-competitor.
+<p> Due the development of software is most finish, but we also can dicover many room for improvement.
+ we may need to refactor our code and reduce the potential risk.
+In addition, we are making a concept about the mode of online-competitor.

 <h2>New changelling and our outlook</h2>